 Hi Dr. Barchas,

 My vet diagnosed a bladder infection in my cat Tigger.
-Tigger sometimes drinks from dirty mud puddles in my yard.
+Tigger sometimes drinks from dirty mud puddles in my.
 Could that have caused her infection?

 Drinking contaminated water does not cause bacterial urinary tract infections (also known as bladder infections).
 When cats or dogs drink water, the water passes first into the stomach.
 From there, it is absorbed into the bloodstream.
 Ultimately, it enters the kidneys and is excreted into the bladder.
 Pets’ bodies have powerful mechanisms that help prevent bacteria, which cause infections, from getting into the bloodstream.
 Therefore, they aren’t likely to make it to the bladder.